Skip to main content

 8 mentions Positive Neutral Negative

-The game's optimization has been widely criticized, with players reporting significant issues such as poor porting, stuttering animations, and unresponsive controls that require clicking far from the intended target.
-While some technical aspects run smoothly, the overall experience is marred by these serious flaws, making it frustrating for users, especially on newer PCs.
+The game's optimization is widely criticized, with users reporting significant issues such as poor porting, stuttering animations, and unresponsive controls that require clicking far from intended targets.
+While some technical aspects run smoothly, the overall experience is marred by these serious flaws, making it frustrating for players, especially those on newer PCs.

 • “I personally encountered the 'no FMV/cutscenes playing' problem until I had to set my power options to 'high performance,' which solved the issue.”